Latest Solar Panel Technology

 latest solar cell technologies

-Latest Solar PV Cell Technology
+Latest Solar Cell Technologies in 2025

 Most panel manufacturers offer a range of models, including regular entry-level options and more advanced high-efficiency varieties featuring new technologies such as high-density cells, micro-wire busbars and rear-side passivation.
 Below is a list of the leading PV cell technologies used today:

-• HJT - Heterojunction cells
+• HJT - Heterojunction tandem cells

-• TOPCon - Tunnel Oxide Passivated Contact
+• TOPCon - Tunnel Oxide Passivated Contact cells

 • Gapless Cells - High-density cell construction